 Pre-cut fresh butternut squash for convenience: This recipe is prepared with convenient fresh pre-cut butternut squash, often found in the supermarket produce section in fall and winter.
 If you want to make this from a fresh whole squash, by all means!
-See instructions following the recipe box.
+See instructions following:

 This appetizing salad goes well with: Bean and/or grain dishes, pastas, and tortilla specialties.